Pyongyang’s dharma is Putra Jaya’s drama

 Isn't it apparent by now the nuclear moves of Pyongyang are intrinsic to the re-alignment of Washington's power in the region in that she is 'obliged to defend' Japan, South Korea, Taiwan, and minions in the area, Malaysia inclusive, against the 'brute power' of the 'rogue' Korean?

-And suppose we can't connect the dots that the joint naval drills by Washington and South Korea were a pre-planned event, notwithstanding it coincides with North Korea firing battle-ready Taepodongs into waters Japan claims as theirs.
-And we can't even imagine the exercise as a marketing ploy to ring up the Military-Industrial Complex of Thaad defense systems sales to US allies in the region.
-Our illusion of importance on the world stage should run its course in that case.
+We can't connect the dots that the joint naval drills by Washington and South Korea were a pre-planned event, notwithstanding that they coincided with North Korea firing battle-ready Taepodongs into waters Japan claims as its own.
+We can't even imagine the exercise as a marketing ploy to ring up the Military-Industrial Complex of Thaad defence systems sales to US allies in the region.
+In that case, our illusion of importance on the world stage should run its course.

 Words, Tommy Peters